 Using Facebook marketing for your freelance writing business begins with having an active and purposeful Facebook page.
 Building your fan base and gaining visibility is a job you should regularly invest in.

 Understand your customers, share valuable and relevant posts in various formats, and study your Facebook Insights and your competition.
-Employ other marketing strategies like boosting your posts and page, and encourage newsletter subscription to generate relevant leads.
+Employ other marketing strategies like boosting your posts and page, and encourage newsletter subscriptions to generate relevant leads.

 Making use of Facebook marketing for freelance writers is a great decision.
 Now that you know, take your time to set up a Facebook Business Page.
 Then, contact us if you have any questions.
 We’re here to help you build a successful freelance writing business through Facebook marketing.